RuixinZhangMarty/machine-learning-self-learning-code/README.md

 # machine-learning-self-learning-code
 I am learning machine learning all by myself.
 And I really want to record every machine-learning algorithm I have learned by uploading my self-made python code for each algorithm.
 Hopefully I can enjoy myself through the study and help myself achieve the goal of becoming a great data scientist!
+I have recently knew how to build file folder in the repository and I have classified some of my python scripts which will help clear my thoughts and help me find my files more efficiently!
+Hope you guys can help me build this branch and enjoy the fun of acquiring machine learning knowledge!!!